-Hearth: There are two conventional ways for boiling water, and the method used depends on the season.
+Hearth: There are two conventional ways of boiling water, and the method used depends on the season.
 During the warmer seasons, a portable brazier known as a furo is used.
 These furo’s are made from either wood, ceramic, or steel.
 During the colder winter months, a fire pit known as a ro is used instead of a furo.

 Alternatively, if the room in which the Japanese tea ceremony is to take place does not have a built-in fire pit, an okiro (portable ro) is used instead.

 Water containers are essential items in any Japanese tea ceremony set, and two different ones are used, as you will see below.

 Mizusashi: The mizusashi is a lidded container that holds fresh water.
 It serves multiple purposes, but its primary function is to replenish the tetsubin (container which heats the water used in tea).
 These vessels are made from either glass, ceramic, or wood.

 Mizutsugi: When the water in the mizusashi runs out, the mizutsugi (water pourer) is used to replenish it.
 There are numerous varieties of mizutsugi, but we will only cover the two main types – the yakan and katakuchi.
 The yakan mizutsugi is normally made from steel, while the katakuchi is of ceramic or wood.
 Other physical attributes such as the shape, whether or not the vessel has a lid, and various other factors can also determine the type of mizutsugi.

 The Japanese tea ceremony equipment listed within this section involves items having to do with the actual tea itself.

 Chaki: The word chaki translates to ‘tea implement’ and is the small container that holds the powdered matcha.
 Choosing a chaki for a ceremony is an art and skill because the container is what guests pay the most attention to; therefore, it has to harmonize with the other equipment perfectly.

 Chashaku: A chashaku is a tea scoop most commonly made from bamboo and is about 18cm long.
 It’s not uncommon to find some made from wood, and the ones imported from China are usually made from ivory.